-But this controversy exposes a crucial difference between Big Buds and Maximum Yield, and also illustrates how some businesspeople who profit from marijuana growers refuse to join the marijuana community or provide accurate information about hydroponics products and marijuana.
+This controversy exposes a crucial difference between Big Buds and Maximum Yield, and also illustrates how hypocritical businesspeople who profit from marijuana growers refuse to join the marijuana community or provide accurate information about hydroponics products and marijuana.

 This makes it impossible to have a transparent marijuana cultivation discussion so you know what products are good to use for your cannabis crops.

 In stark contrast, Big Buds gives you tools, techniques, and tactics for growing heavyweight buds sticky with THC.

-Unlike the Maxi Yield people, I am a marijuana grower who risks his life and freedom to grow pot, and I write for Big Buds because I want you to safely grow your dankest, most valuable buds ever!!
+Unlike the Maximum Yield people, I am a marijuana grower who risks his life and freedom to grow pot, and I write for Big Buds because I want you to safely grow your dankest, most valuable buds ever!!